 Within the 12-month employment year, administrators may use three of their allotted 11 sick days for personal reasons.
+Personal time may not be used in the first 45 school days of employment.

 Teachers employed on a Diocese of Wilmington Full-Time Professional Employment Agreement are entitled, as health dictates, to 8 full sick days per "School Year."